Placebo Discontinuity Design: Bias corrected inference

-To address this issue, we extend the robust bias correction technique developed by \cite{calonico_robust_2014}.
+To address this issue, we extend the robust bias correction technique developed by \citet{calonico_robust_2014}.
 In particular, we construct bias-corrected estimators that remain consistent and asymptotically normal, even when using MSE-optimal bandwidths.
-Specifically, we define the bias-corrected version of the local instrumental variable estimator as,
+We then define the bias-corrected PDD estimator $\hat{\tau}_{\mathrm{pdd}}^{\mathrm{rbc}}$ as,